Phase-Dependence of Resonant and Antiresonant Two-Photon Excitations

-Multi-photon absorption~\cite{goppert-mayer-1931} is a fundamental non-linear response of materials to intense laser radiation, and a key aspect of a wide range of applications of lasers that include four-wave mixing~\cite{dorman-1999,drescher-2021} and high-harmonic generation (HHG)~\cite{corkum-1993,schafer-1993}, as well as non-linear microscopy techniques such as Two-Photon-Excited Fluorescence (TPEF) microscopy~\cite{denk-1990}.
-According to perturbation theory, the efficiency of multi-photon absorption processes is significantly enhanced by the occurrence of intermediate state resonances.
-This was elegantly investigated by Dudovich et al.~\cite{dudovich-2001}, who demonstrated that the resonance-enhanced two-photon transition amplitude can be described by a sum of two terms, one describing resonant excitation of an intermediate state in the course of the multi-photon transition, and one describing a near-resonant enhancement mediated by this state.
+The phase of the resonant excitation was elegantly investigated by Dudovich et al.~\cite{dudovich-2001}, who demonstrated that the resonance-enhanced two-photon transition amplitude can be described by a sum of two terms, one describing resonant excitation of an intermediate state in the course of the multi-photon transition, and one describing a near-resonant enhancement mediated by this state.
 For two-color, XUV+NIR ionization, this gives: